Privacy policy

 We try to measure the success and reach of our activities and operations.
 In this context, we can also measure the effect of third-party references or check how different parts or versions of our digital presence are used ("A/B test" method).
 Based on the results of the success and reach measurement, we can in particular correct errors, strengthen popular content or make improvements.

-For the measurement of success and reach, in most cases the IP addresses of individual users are recorded.
-In this case, IP addresses are generally shortened ("IP masking") in order to comply with the principle of data minimization through the corresponding pseudonymization.
+In most cases, the IP addresses of individual users are collected for the purpose of measuring success and reach.
+In such cases, IP addresses are always truncated (“IP masking”) in order to comply with the principle of data minimization through appropriate pseudonymization.

-Cookies may be used to measure success and reach and user profiles may be created.
-Any user profiles created include, for example, the individual pages visited or content viewed on our digital presence, information on the size of the screen or browser window and the - at least approximate - location.
-In principle, any user profiles are created exclusively in pseudonymized form and are not used to identify individual users.
-Individual third-party services with which users are registered may be able to assign the use of our online offering to the user account or user profile of the respective service.
+Cookies may be used to measure performance and reach, and user profiles may be created.
+Any user profiles created may include, for example, the specific pages visited or content viewed on our digital platform, information about the size of the screen or browser window, and the user’s location (at least approximately).
+In principle, any user profiles created are exclusively pseudonymized and are not used to identify individual users.
+Certain third-party services with which users are registered may, in some cases, associate the use of our online offering with the user’s account or profile on the respective service.

 We use in particular: